lookbusy1344/Catcher/README.md

 This `Pipe()` example turns a `Result<int>` into a `Result<decimal>`.
 Here the **full** `Result<int>` is passed to the lambda, which returns a full `Result<decimal>`.

-Failured can be signalled **without** throwing, so this is particularly useful when writing exception-free code
+Failures can be signalled **without** throwing, so this is particularly useful when writing exception-free code

 ```
 Result<decimal> dec = result.Pipe(ires =>